Trump just got rid of his most effective immigration enforcer

 To those aligned with Trump and Miller, Cissna was dismissed as a nebbish—“an establishment bean counter,” as one former White House official put in an interview with The New Yorker.
 The reality was that he was trying to build immigration restrictions that outlasted the president he served.

-With Cissna gone, Mark Krikorian, the executive director of the Center for Immigration Studies, appears to be abandoning Trump and hoping that an immigration restrictionist like Sen. Tom Cotton (R-Ga.) or Sen. Josh Hawley (R-Mo.) becomes president.
+With Cissna gone, Mark Krikorian, the executive director of the Center for Immigration Studies, appears to be abandoning Trump and hoping that an immigration restrictionist like Sen. Tom Cotton (R-Ark.) or Sen. Josh Hawley (R-Mo.) becomes president.
 “Francis Cissna is a patriot whose contributions at USCIS will only become clearer over time,” Krikorian wrote on Twitter after Cissna’s ouster was reported.
 “I look forward to his being named DHS secretary in the eventual @SenTomCotton or @HawleyMO administration.”